On the Day

 The streets of Helston echo to the sounds of enjoyment and happiness in celebration of a tradition that is steeped in history and receives such support and enthusiasm.
 Helston family members and friends will travel the world to be in the town for May 8th.
 We will welcome you to come and join them.

 Details of the Dances

 Morning Dance : Starts from the Guildhall at 7am

 The Hal-an-Tow : Starts on St John’s Bridge at 8:30am

 The Children’s Dance : Starts from Wendron Street at 9:40am

 The Midday Dance : Starts from the Guildhall at 12 noon

 The Evening Dance : Starts from the Guildhall at 5pm

 There is plenty of parking in the town on Flora Day – as extra car parks are added just for the day.
-For Flora Day 2018 these are Helston Football Club, Helston Cricket Club, Helston Rugby Club and Helston Showground.
+The extra car parks will be confirmed nearer to the actual day, but for 2019 are likely to be Helston Football Club, Helston Cricket Club, Helston Rugby Club and Helston Showground.